Week 7 of the Counting of the Omer - A Reflective Study

 We have been so duped.
 We have been taught to despise the beauty and divine design for a set of manmade standards in many ways.
 We have ignored the call to rest for centuries and we wonder why the word at large is about to implode.

-Father created this day for us to pause – to stop demanding of this world and to stop demanding of Creation.
-On this day, we are called to let go of our burdens and to follow in our Creators steps of rest from all works.
-This is not an easy step in the beginning but once it becomes your natural response, you become extremely protective over this day with your Father.
+HaShem created this day for us to pause – to stop demanding of this world, to the Creation and to stop demanding of ourselves and each other.
+On this day, we are called to let go of our burdens and to follow in our Creator's steps of rest from all works.
+This is not an easy step in the beginning but once you surrender to this gift it starts becoming your natural response and you become extremely protective over this day with your Heavenly Father.

 Consider your favourite, most precious possession… would you allow it to be taken from you and discarded as something useless and burdensome?